AmethystCash/AutoSort/README.md

   - `firebase_admin`
   - `python-dotenv`
 4. Create a `.env` file.
-5. Add an `API_KEY = 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` line to it (in case it fails, you can generate a new prototyping API key from the HuggingFace link provided [here](https://huggingface.co/yangy50/garbage-classification)).
+5. Add an `API_KEY = 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` line to it (in case it fails, you can generate a new prototyping API key from the link provided [here](https://huggingface.co/yangy50/garbage-classification)).
 6. You can now run the `main_testing.py` file.

 ### Disclaimer: